donele/CarND-Unscented-Kalman-Filter/README.md

 }
 ```

-There are many intermediate objects created, and they are all created in the heaps because `x` and `P` are of dynamic sizes, leadding to inefficiency.
-And these functions are called for each measurement, so the inefficiency will add up quickly.
+There are many intermediate objects created, `statePred` and `stateOut`, and they are all created in the heaps because `x` and `P` are of dynamic sizes, leadding to inefficiency.
+And these functions are called whenever there is a new measurement, so the inefficiency will add up quickly.
 Despite the inefficiency, there seems to be an advantage in readability because it shows what each function returns, therefore what it does.
-In my actual implementation with passing by reference, one of input parameters is being modified within functions, so it is less obvious what each function does for the users of the functions.
-However, I thought the advantage of avoiding a lot of object creation seemed to outweigh the convenience of the alternative.
+In my actual implementation with passing by reference, one of the input parameters, `state`, is being modified within functions, so it is less obvious what each function does for the users of the functions.
+However, I thought the advantage not creating objects on the heap would outweigh the small convenience of the alternative.

 ### Flexibility

 The class FusionLaserRadar comes with two private variables, `use_laser_` and `use_radar_`.
-By changing theit values, one can easily turn on or off either sensors and not use for state estimation.
-For each measurement, a function `SensorIsOff()` is called to determin whether to use the sensor.
+By changing theit values, one can easily turn on or off either sensors and not use them for state estimation.
+For each measurement, a function `SensorIsOff()` is called to check whether to use the sensor.
 From the command line, one can decide which sensor to use as following:

 ```bash
 $ ./ExtendedKF        (use both sensors)